SmartPack/PackageManager/README.md

 * ROOT Access required for some advanced features

 ## Features
-Package Manager is a simple, yet powerful application to manage the apps installed on an android phone, which can do the following things
+Package Manager is a simple, yet powerful application to manage the apps installed on an android phone, which offers the following features
-* Offer a beautiful list view of System and User Apps, together or separately.
+* A beautiful list view of System and User applications, together or separately.
-* Helps to do basic tasks such as Open app, show App info, visit PlayStore page, uninstall (User apps), etc.
+* Helps to do basic tasks such as Open app, show app info, visit PlayStore page, uninstall (User apps), etc.
+* Explore and export contents of an installed app (Experimental).
+* Export individual or a batch of apps (including Split apk's) into device storage.
-* Do advanced tasks such (need Root access)
+* Do advanced tasks such as (need Root access).
-  * Uninstall system apps (de-bloating)
+  * Uninstall an individual or a batch of system apps (de-bloating).
-  * Export (to SDCard) and Share an app
-  * Export Split APK's into SDCard
-  * Install Split APK's from SDCard.
+  * Install Split apk's/app bundles (supported bundle formats: .apks, .apkm, and .xapk) from device storage.
-  * Disable or Enable apps
+  * Disable or Enable an individual or a batch of apps.
-  * Back up individual app data
-  * Restore individual app data

 ## Donations
 If you like to appreciate my work, please consider donating to me (either via [Liberapay](https://liberapay.com/sunilpaulmathew/donate), [PayPal](https://www.paypal.me/menacherry/), [Ko-fi](https://ko-fi.com/sunilpaulmathew/), or by purchasing the [SmartPack Donation Package](https://play.google.com/store/apps/details?id=com.smartpack.donate) from playstore) as it is helpful to continue my projects more active, although it is not at all necessary.